zhenghh04/test_dali/README.md

 =${FORMAT}
 ```

-This will generate trace.pfw, which can be visualized by perfetto
+This will generate trace-${FORMAT}.pfw, which can be visualized by perfetto